-Raw Sugar with High-Polarization - Hi-pol Raw sugar contains color between 1,000 - 1,500 ICUMSA.
-It is not fit for direct human consumption.
-Normally, the sugar is transported losse-loaded in Bulk to the vessel.
-The price is usually lower than that of white sugar and refined sugar.
+High-Quality Raw Sugar (Hi-Pol Sugar) - is sugar with a color value between 1,000 - 1,500 ICUMSA.
+It cannot be consumed directly.
+Bulk transportation is cheaper than that of white sugar. and white refined sugar

-Korean-Specs Raw Sugar (K-Specs) - Raw sugar with a Polarization value not exceeding 99.49 Dry Basis and color not exceeding 3,000 ICUMZA.
-It cannot be consumed directly and required a bulk shipment.
+Korean-Specs Raw Sugar (K-Specs) - It is sugar with a Polarization value not exceeding 99.49 Dry Basis and color not exceeding 3,000 ICUMZA.
+It cannot be consumed directly and it required or common ship in bulk.
+The destination country is Korea.